David Sirota: Back to Our Future

+Back to Our Future is about much more than just the decade of the '80s.
+The author also dives into how society brought back the culture of the '50s and '60s in different ways, for different purposes.
+He talks about how society is manipulating our memories and using the rhetoric to guide people's thinking and voting habits.

 Political views

-Sirota is a critic of neoliberal economic policies, and has leveled criticism at the Clinton, George W. Bush, and Obama administrations.
+Sirota is a critic of neoliberal economic policies and has leveled criticism at the Clinton, George W. Bush, and Obama administrations.
 Sirota supported John Edwards in the 2008 Democratic party primaries.
-He has criticized the Democratic Leadership Council and other Democrats, who he claims have "sold out" to corporate interests, and has argued that the term "centrist" is a misnomer in that these politicians are out of touch with public opinion.
-Sirota's article "The Democrats' Da Vinci Code" argues that leftist politicians are more successful in so-called "red states" than the mainstream media have previously reported.
+He has criticized the Democratic Leadership Council and other Democrats, who he claims have "sold out" to corporate interests and has argued that the term "centrist" is a misnomer in that these politicians are out of touch with public opinion.
+Sirota's article "The Democrats' Da Vinci Code" argues that leftist politicians are more successful in "red states" than the mainstream media have previously reported.
 He is an opponent of free trade policies, a supporter of fair trade, and an advocate of workers' rights and organized labor.
 His May 2007 speech at the Montana AFL–CIO Convention in Butte articulated many of his views.
 Sirota supported Sherrod Brown over Paul Hackett for the 2006 Senate election in Ohio and criticized Hackett's claims that he was "forced out" of the race by party elders as disingenuous.
 In 2008, Sirota stated on radio program Democracy Now! that he had cast an early vote for Democratic Party presidential candidate Barack Obama.